 “As NFTs and other applications continue to grow on Ethereum, this creates deflationary pressure and reinforces Ether’s monetary premium.
-Ultimately, this aligns users and holders towards ETH becoming the store of value of the decentralized internet.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Ultimately, this aligns users and holders towards ETH becoming the store of value of the decentralized internet.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action